N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Change id -> ID
 - [ ] Refactor how we do stats on commits
 - [ ] Need to be able to scan all the orgs a user is a member of
-- [ ] Need to be able to scan all the orgs a user is a member of
-- [ ] Need to be able to scan all the forks of a given repo
+- [ ] Need to be able to scan all the forks of a given repo that we can reach
 - [ ] Set the csv and json like G
 - [ ] Change name from threads to go routines or make that clear
 - [ ] Refactor how threads are calculated